andmos/Coffee/CoffeeOrigins.md

 * Plum
 * Caramel

 Warm climate, nutritious soil, large shade trees and rich plant life give Nicaragua a long history of producing delicious coffee.
 Coffee is one of the main export goods in the country and provides many jobs.
 The coffee is often grown under trees among bustling flower life on small farms.
-It focuses on cultivating high quality coffee while taking care of nature.
+It focuses on cultivating high-quality coffee while taking care of nature.
 The coffee is usually grown according to natural principles and processed both by wet processing and berry drying.

 ### Honduras